birkhoffcheng/ie421-hft/prefect/README.md

 By default, the agent polls the API specified by the PREFECT_API_URL environment variable.

 #### Deploying a workflow
+First, when you try to run some experiment, maybe you need to change the `access_token` part (with your own personal access token) in `prefect.yaml` part in order for the Prefect agent to clone the repo successfully to their local fs.

 You can make a workflow to a deployment via the prefect deploy CLI command:

 ```